Home : About Me

 That worked out nicely.

-The first picture of me and my mom on day 1.
+The first picture of me with my mom on day 1.

 Fishing at Stockton Lake, Missouri.